oksanaokhten/recipe-journal/README.md

         ![Search](static/images/search.png)

     * As a returning visitor, I wish to find some tips about kitchen tools.
-        - Every recipe contains the advertisement link to website which sale kitchen tools.
+        - Every recipe contains the advertisement link to website which sales kitchen tools.

         ![Cooking Tools](static/images/cooking-tools.png)